joshrp/moonlight-docs/Frequently-Asked-Questions.md

 If possible, you can disable mouse acceleration in your game as a workaround.

 NVIDIA has implemented a custom method for disabling mouse acceleration on their own SHIELD Android devices.
 Moonlight uses this support to provide proper non-accelerated mouse support on NVIDIA Shield Android devices.
 Unfortunately, there is no generic solution for other Android devices.

+## Why does my host's mouse acceleration change while streaming?

+When GeForce Experience starts a GameStream session, it adjusts the Windows mouse acceleration and pointer speed options to some predefined settings.
+We don't know exactly why NVIDIA's software does this, but there is nothing Moonlight can do to opt out of it.

+The adjusted mouse acceleration is not generally a problem in games, because most games disable Windows' mouse acceleration or implement their own custom mouse acceleration internally.
+If your mouse is misbehaving in game, look for an option to enable "raw input", disable "mouse acceleration", or similar options.

+For remote desktop usage, Moonlight has a remote desktop optimized mouse mode that can be enabled in the Moonlight's input settings.
+In remote desktop mouse mode, your host's mouse cursor will directly track at the same position as your client's cursor.
+Not only does this avoid host mouse acceleration problems, but it also allows your cursor to seamlessly enter and exit the Moonlight window without having to bind and unbind your mouse.
+In this configuration, Moonlight behaves very similarly to Microsoft Remote Desktop or Chrome Remote Desktop.

 ## Why do I see periodic stutters on macOS when streaming over WiFi?